Ty Murray

 Team Roping- Header and Healer

 Tyler Magnus is a 9- time competitor at the National Finals Rodeo and was the NFR winner in 1995.
 He has also won the PRCA Texas Circuit Championship and the George Straight Team Roping Classic.
-Tyler is a unique cowboy because he is equally competitive as a header or heeler.
+Tyler is a unique Texas rodeo cowboy because he is equally competitive as a header or heeler.
 Tyler's horse training skills have brought him as much acclaim as his awards in the roping arena.
 His training schools at Magnus Equine at the Circle T Arena, Texas, are highly sought after for classes on horsemanship and team roping.

 Bull Rider